NodeMixaholic/sparksammy-definition-reply/README.md

 Turns out annoying is not equal at all to funny.
 Probably just my zoomer humor coming out.

 ## Greif...
 I am sorry for griefing your stuff.
-My dad did the same for my stuff, and I thought it was ok.
+My dad did the same for my stuff, and I thought it was ok because I was mad with power.
 It wasn't.

 ## About the cloud thing...
 Yeah, I removed you from my cloud, but that's just because I didn't trust you with admin powers, and I forgot how to demote people on GSuite.
 Plus I was too mad at you to figgure it out.